OurSociety/OurSociety---Free-Local-Campaign-Platform/README.md

 To start all the services, run `docker-compose up` and open another terminal window.
 Alternatively, use `docker-compose up -d` to run them in the background, and attach to the log stream with `docker-compose logs -f`.

-Finally, add the line `127.0.0.1 mysociety.dev www.mysociety.dev` to your `/etc/hosts` file and visit [http://mysociety.dev](http://mysociety.dev) in your browser.
+Finally, add the line `127.0.0.1 mysociety.test www.mysociety.test` to your `/etc/hosts` file and visit [http://mysociety.test](http://mysociety.test) in your browser.